Sunandadadi/trainscheduler/README.md

 ]
 ```

-<li>'/fetch': This is a GET request and expects a 'time' as an input argument to fetch the next time multiple trains will arrive at the station.
+<li>**/fetch**: This is a GET request and expects a **time** as an input argument to fetch the next time multiple trains will arrive at the station.
 Similar to the previous request, time is accepted in 12 hour format.
 (HH:MM AM/PM) </li>

 </ol>